frank-ceballos/financeum/README.md

 # Project Description

-A Python wrapper for `yahoo_finance` and `get_all_tickers`.
-With `yahoo_finance` one can easily fetch historical data for different companies by providing there ticker labels.
-However, `yahoo_finance` does not offer an easy way to retrieve data for a large number of companies.

-To extract data for 1000s of companies you will need to scrape the web or compile a list manually.
-This problem is partially solved by `get_all_tickers`, a Python package that allows you extract the tickers from publically traded stocks.
-The stock tickers are from the NYSE, NASDAG, and AMEX.
-It is important to note that NASDAQ implements anti-scraping features and as a result `get_all_tickers` no longer works in Google Colab.
+Financeum is a simple to use pacakge for collecing large amounts of historical financial data.

+Provides
+  1. An easy way to collect and download historical financial data for 1000s of companies.

+Financeum is a Python wrapper that is built on top of `yahoo_finance` and `get_all_tickers`.
 Financeum uses `get_all_tickers` to extract the ticker labels from different American exchanges and `yahoo_finance` to retrieve historical data for each ticker.
 For each ticker provided to `yahoo_finance`, the following fields are return:

 * **Open**: The price of the first trade on the given trading day.